chaudhryjunaid/setup-apple-silicon-mac/README.md

 ## List of included software

-- Some included software may be disabled by default; you can enable installation of a disabled app by uncommenting the relevant line in the corresponding script
+- Some included software may be disabled by default; you can enable installation of a disabled app by uncommenting the relevant line in the corresponding brew script

 GUI apps:
 - iterm2